Abdulrhman-Bahaa/device-drivers/lib/ecual/oled_display/README.md

 ## Bitmapping Steps:

-1. Trim the excess transparent (or uniform) background around the logo and then extend the background to fit the trimmed logo precisely.
+1. Trim the excess transparent (or uniform) background around the shape and then extend the background to fit the trimmed logo precisely.
 2. Resize the image for your need (If gif, split it into frames)
 4. Bitmap the image into an array
 5. Pass it to the bitmapping function